martineiribarren/CompCogEthoGramm/README.md

-# CompCogEthoGramm
-A research repository for replicating experiments, implementing code, and conducting computational ethological analysis.
-Ethogram 2.0 bridges theoretical foundations in ethology with machine learning techniques for modeling animal behavior in an ecologically valid framework.
+CompCogEthoGramm is a repository for replicating experiments, implementing code, and conducting computational ethological analysis.
+The project aims to bridge the gap between theoretical foundations in ethology and their practical implementation using modern data science and machine learning techniques.

+This repository includes:

+Reproduction of benchmark experiments

+Implementation of behavior classification models

+Analysis and visualization tools for ethological data

+Theoretical reviews linking ethological traditions with computational approaches.

+It is intended as both a research tool and an open framework for those interested in the computational modeling of behavior, biosemiosis, and the interdisciplinary study of animal cognition.